BoolPurist/week_calendar_cli/Examples.md

 ---

-Look up all calendar weeks for given year.
+## Show all week calendar in the given year

 Here the given year is 1992.

 ```sh
 week_calendar year 1992